oph-design/miniRT/README.md

 pl	0,-15,0		0,1,0				230,230,250
 pl	0,20,0		0,1,0				230,230,250
 ```
-First we need to set the Camera, Light and Ambilight.
+First we need to set the camera, light and ambilight.
 Otherwise the scene will not be accepted.
 ### Ambilight
 ```
 A	0.1                                             255,255,255
 ```
 __A__ is the identifier.
-Capital letter identifiers can only be defined once.
+>Capital letter identifiers can only be defined once. \
 > If you try to set 2 Ambilights, it wont accept the scene.

-The __0.1__ is the intensety of the Ambilight, which can be set in a range from 0 to 1. \
+__0.1__ is the intensety of the ambilight, which can be set in a range from 0 to 1. \
+All values above 0 will keep nothing in the dark and setting it to 1 means no shadows at all. \
-And at the end is the __Color__ of the Ambilight in RGB values from 0 to 255.
+__255,255,255__ is the __Color__ of the ambilight in [RGB](https://en.wikipedia.org/wiki/RGB_color_model) values from 0 to 255.
 ### Camera
 ```
 C	0,0,0		0,0,1		90
 ```
 __C__ is the identifier.

-The __0,0,0__ is the positon of the Camera as a Vector with x,y,z. \
+__0,0,0__ is the positon of the camera as a vector of x,y,z. \
-The next __0,0,1__ is the orientation Vector of the Camera.
+__0,0,1__ is the orientation vector of the camera.
 In other words, the directon you are looking at in the 3D space.
 > All values for the orientation, have to be in the range of 0 to 1.

 And the last number, represents the [FOV](https://en.wikipedia.org/wiki/Field_of_view) of the Camera in a range form 0 to 180.